pgilad/dotfiles/README.md

 ## Zsh

-- Uses Oh-My-Zsh alongside customization and completion
+- Uses Zplug alongside customization and completion

 ## Thanks (in no particular order)